List of Australia Test cricket records: Narrowest loss margins (by wickets)

-Test cricket has seen fifteen matches been decided by a margin of one wicket, with Australia being defeated in six of them.
+Test cricket has seen fifteen matches decided by a margin of one wicket, with Australia being defeated in six of them.
 The first of these was the final Test of the 1902 Ashes series at The Oval where England ran down the target of 263 runs in the final innings.
 The most recent occurring during the 2019 Ashes series against England.
 The third Test at Headingley saw the hosts achieving their highest successful run chase in Test cricket of 359 runs.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.
 Only two matches have ended in a tie in Test cricket history, both of which involved Australia.